Your Complete .htaccess Guide: Including .htaccess Basics and More

 What Happens by Default?

-When an approach to handling errors isn’t specified, the server just sends the message to the browser, which gives the user a general error message, but this isn’t especially helpful.
+When there’s no specification on how to approach error-handling, the server just sends the message to the browser.
+Which in turn gives the user a general error message, but this isn’t especially helpful.

 Creating Error Documents

 At this point in your .htaccess guide, you’ll need an HTML document for each error code.
-You can call them anything you like, but you might want to consider giving them a name that’s appropriate, such as not-found.html or just 404.html.
+You can call them anything, but you may want to consider a name that’s appropriate.
+Such as not-found.html or just 404.html.

 Then, in the .htaccess file, determine which document goes with which error type.